hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/gearbest/__init__.md

 **Variables:**

-- `MODE = 'dev'`: This global variable likely controls the operating mode (e.g., development or production) of the module.
+- ``: This global variable likely controls the operating mode (e.g., development or production) of the module.
 The value `'dev'` suggests this module is designed to be used in a development setting.

 **Classes (implicit):**